thenyeguy/qmk/README.md

   - `build` - compiles layout into hex file
   - `push` - flashes firmware to keyboard
   - `show` - displays layout in visualizer

+## TODO

+- Refactor configs to be more modular, gated by DEFS
+- Create unified user config - it's copied in with the QMK script
+- Use drashna's tricks to share layouts across ergodox and levinson
+- fix 'update.sh' script to pull qmk repo properly, send patch upstream

+### levinson

+- wrap up LED indicators + sound stuff

+### ergodox

+- copy over NAVI layer from levinson